rmosolgo/aiddata-fs/readme.md

 ```
 #### Permissions

- Any user me `GET` a resource, but any idempotent request must pass authentication (also known to AidData FS).
+ Any user may `GET` a resource, but any idempotent request must pass authentication (also known to AidData FS).

 ```Ruby